FriendlyCaptcha/friendly-docs/docs/enterprise/compliance-plus-add-on/audit-logs.md

 ## Controlling who can view Audit Logs

-Due to the sensitive nature of Audit Logs, by default only the user with the *Owner* role can view Audit Logs.
+Due to the sensitive nature of Audit Logs, only the user with the *Owner* role can view Audit Logs.